f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

 Now, let's deploy an application as **Oliva** using the AS3 template previously created in Task 6.
 Note in the below declaration, the virtualPort is set to 9090 while in the template, we force the virtualPort to a specific value and accept no other.

-1. Using Postman, use the **BIG-IQ Token (olivia)** collections to authenticate you on the BIG-IQ and save the token.
+1. Using Postman, use the **BIG-IQ Token (olivia2)** collections to authenticate you on the BIG-IQ and save the token.
-   If your token expires, obtain a new token by resending the ``BIG-IQ Token (olivia)``.
+   If your token expires, obtain a new token by resending the ``BIG-IQ Token (olivia2)``.

    .. warning:: The token timeout is set to 5 min.
 If you get the 401 authorization error, request a new token.